Brooklyn >Food & Dining > Heights Chateau Fine Wines

 If you happen to be heading for Middle Eastern food at one of the BYOs down the street, stop by Heights--there are plenty of bottles in the under-$15 range, and a wide selection of sparkling wines, which, if you haven't already discovered, make a particularly felicitous match with spicy food.
 There's also an extensive collection of ports and an excellent selection of premium tequilas.

-This wine store far outshines the competition.
+Best in NY – This wine store far outshines the competition.
 Not only is the staff friendly and approachable, but they really know their stuff.
 Whever I go in, the recommend a great wine to me to complement my meal.
 You don't have to be a wine expert to shop here.

 They never push me to spend over my wines from the inexpensive to the "special occassion" selection.
 They also have the biggest tequila selection I have ever seen.